Monogramm/spring-rest-api-starter/README.md

 Finally, edit the properties in `application.properties` to your needs (name, db, mail, etc...) and compile the project.

-* `mvn clean package`
+* `mvn clean install`

 The application will automatically setup the database.
+See `InitialDataLoader.java` for details.

 ## Run Backend API
 * `mvn spring-boot:run`